ga-wdi-boston/git-workflow-teams/README.md

 ##### GENERAL GUIDELINES

+-   **Always** branch by feature.
+Each branch should have a feature in mind, i.e. auth, book-single, book-collection, etc..., and that feature should be completed fully before it's merged into development.

 -   **Always** pull before a merge or rebase.

 -   **Never** work directly on either `development` or `master`.